Do you know how to increase your credit score in Canada? If not, you’re not alone.

 - 8. Try Getting a Secured Credit Card

 - 9. Don’t Apply for New Credit Frequently

-- How Long Does It Take to Improve Credit Score Canada?
+- How Long Does It Take to Improve Credit Score in Canada?

-- FAQs: How To Improve Credit Score in Canada
+- FAQs: How To Increase Credit Score in Canada

 What Is Credit Score, and What Is an Excellent Credit Score?